intel/neural-compressor/docs/source/sq_medium_blog.md

 ## LLM
 ### Introduction
-A Large language mode (LLM) is a language model with billions of weights or more, trained on massive data to solve natural language processing (NLP) and natural language generation (NLG) tasks.
-Base on large amount of training text such as wikipedia and corpora, LLMs can knowledge about the structure of sentence, the relationship between words and the meaning of whole documents.
-More complex network structures and more parameters provide LLMs ability to face the complexity and polysemy of natural language.
+A Large language model (LLM) is a language model with billions of weights or more, trained on massive data to solve natural language processing (NLP) and natural language generation (NLG) tasks.
+Base on large amount of training texts such as wikipedia and corpora, LLMs can learn knowledge about the structure of sentences, the relationship among words and the meaning of whole document.
+More complicated network structures and more parameters provide LLMs ability to face the complexity and polysemy of natural language.

 LLMs are used in a wide variety of applications.
 They can be used to generate text, such as chatbots and virtual assistants, or fine tuned with a task-specific training for application to downstream tasks, like machine translation, emotion analysis, text classification, fraud detection and etc.

 ### Deployment challenges
-LLMs show excellent performance in many tasks, and research shows that LLMs with bigger number of parmaters can have better performance.
+LLMs show excellent performance in many tasks, and researches show that LLMs with bigger number of parmaters can have better performance.

 ![](./imgs/model_scale_accuracy.png)